1912 World Series

-What everybody wanted to see was Wood vs. Matthewson but in the opener, but McGraw made a curious decision and decided to pitch Tesreau instead against Wood.
-McGraw felt Matthewson and Marquard were better suited to pitch in Fenway Park for Games 2 & 3.
+The pitching match-up everybody wanted to see was Joe Wood vs. [Christy Matthewson]] but in the opener, Giants manager John McGraw made a curious decision and decided to start Jeff Tesreau instead against Wood.
+McGraw felt Matthewson and Rube Marquard were better suited to pitch in Fenway Park for Games 2 and 3.

-But in the third inning, Giants outfielder Red Murray hit a two-run single and New York led 2-0.
-Tesreau, despite three walks, took a no-hitter into the sixth inning.
+But in the 3rd inning, Giants outfielder Red Murray hit a two-run single and New York led, 2-0.
+Tesreau, despite three walks, took a no-hitter into the 6th inning.
 Then with one out, Tris Speaker hit a drive to right that should have been caught by center fielder Josh Devore.
 But right fielder Fred Snodgrass cut in front of him and couldn't make the catch.
-Speaker had a triple and scored on Lewis' grounder to second.
-The Red Sox then took a 4-2 lead in the seventh when Hooper doubled home one run and Steve Yerkes hit a two-run single with two outs and runners at second and third.
+Speaker had a triple and scored on Duffy Lewis's grounder to second.
+The Red Sox then took a 4-2 lead in the 7th when Harry Hooper doubled home one run and Steve Yerkes hit a two-run single with two outs and runners at second and third.

 "I threw so hard I thought my arm would fly right off my body," Wood said afterward, talking about striking out Fletcher and Crandall.

 Curious note: McGraw had Beals Becker pinch-run for Meyers in the 9th.
 Becker, as a fourth outfielder, had hit .264 during the regular season.
 That left him to use Crandall as the last batter even though he had plenty of pinch-hitters on the bench.
 While it may seem surprising seen with today's eyes, in fact Crandall was an outstanding hitter coming off a .313 season, who was probably an option as good or better than any other player on the bench.